 The Port of Corpus Christi is the South Texas region’s hub for international trade.
-It is the 5th largest US Port by tonnage, moving 90,000,000 tons of cargo per year, generating $319 million in state and local tax revenue.
+It is the 3rd largest US Port by tonnage, moving an annual tonnage record of 167.3 million tons in 2021, a 4.7 percent increase from 2020.
 The port is comprised of 22,000 acres, employing 180 people locally, and affects 66,000 port-related jobs across the US and abroad.The completion of a major dredging and expansion project at the La Quinta Ship Channel in San Patricio County has increased opportunities for strategic business partnerships with companies from around the world, and will help diversify the county’s economy.

 The newly-expanded La Quinta Ship Channel provides support to several foreign and domestic companies that have invested billions of dollars in the last five years to move into San Patricio County, taking advantage of some of the most business-friendly climates in the United States.
 These companies include voestalpine, from Austria, who is building a hot-briquette iron mill, a $740 million project; TPCO America, a Chinese steel pipe manufacturing plant, making investment of more than $1 billion, and Houston –based Cheniere Energy, who is planning a $13 billion liquid natural gas plant.
 In addition, Oxy, an existing company, is investing 1.3 billion in an LPG crude export facility.

 In 2013 and 2014 Port Corpus Christi entered into memorandums of understanding with both The City of Pharr, Texas and Colombia’s Palmero Port Society, expanding international trade opportunities in Latin America, in a continued global cargo diversification effort.